Are we done with object recognition? The iCub robot's perspective: The iCubWorld Transformations Dataset

 \subsection{Acquisition Setup}

-Data acquisition for iCWT followed a protocol similar to the one in~\citep{Fanello2013b}, which was adopted for previous iCubWorld releases~\citep{Ciliberto2013a,Fanello2013d,Pasquale2015}: a human ``teacher'' shows an object to the robot and pronounces the associated label to annotate subsequent images.
-The robot exploits bottom-up visual cues to track and collect images of the object while the human actor moves it and shows it from different poses.
-In this work we decided to adopt an object tracker using depth information~\cite{Pasquale2015depth}, in place of one exploiting the detection of independent motion in the scene~\cite{ciliberto2011,ciliberto2012} (which has been used to collect previous iCubWorld releases).
-In fact, as shown in~\cite{Pasquale2015depth}, this allows us to extract a more precise bounding box around the object of interest.
+During data acquisition a human ``teacher'' shows an object to the robot and pronounces the associated label.
+The robot exploits bottom-up visual cues to track and record images of the object while the human moves and shows it from different poses.
+Annotations are automatically recorded for each image in terms of the object's label (provided by the human) and bounding box (provided by the tracker).

-We developed an application to scale this acquisition procedure to hundreds of objects, which were collected during multiple interactive sessions. iCWT is available on-line and we plan to make also this application publicly available in order for other laboratories to use the same protocol to collect their own (or possibly contribute to) iCubWorld.
-Indeed, there are few datasets for visual recognition in the literature that were acquired directly on a robotic platform~\cite{ramisa2011iiia30,Meger2013,oberlin15scale}.
-One common reason is that scaling up the dataset size is extremely expensive and time consuming when using a single robot.
-To this end, an appealing solution, proposed in the Million Object Challenge project~\cite{oberlin15scale}, is to involve multiple robots to collect a shared dataset of visual experiences.
+Differently from all previous releases of iCubWorld, for the acquisition of iCWT we decided to rely on a tracker based on depth segmentation~\cite{pasquale2015depth} instead of one based on the detection of object motion, because this greatly simplifies the acquisition while providing more stable and precise bounding boxes.

-Note that, while we used an initial subset of iCWT in~\cite{Pasquale2016IROS}, in this paper we present the dataset for the first time in its entirety.
+We developed an application to scale the acquisition seamlessly to hundreds of objects, which were collected during multiple interactive sessions. iCWT is available on-line and we plan to make also this application publicly available in order for other laboratories to use the same protocol to collect their own (or possibly contribute to) iCubWorld.
+The proposed acquisition approach allows to build large-scale data collections, fully annotated through natural interaction with the robot and with minimal manual intervention.
+Moreover, the application can be directly deployed on other iCub robots and, being relatively simple, can also be adapted to other platforms.